 Dr Gokul Tamilarasan (MBBS, FRACP) trained as a junior medical officer and physician trainee at Royal Prince Alfred Hospital (RPAH), before completing his Gastroenterology training at RPAH and Concord Repatriation General Hospital (CRGH).
 Dr Tamilarasan then travelled to London to complete an international clinical research fellowship at the world-renowned Guy’s and St Thomas’ Hospital, focusing on inflammatory bowel diseases (IBD).
-He is currently continuing his research in IBD as a PhD candidate at the University of Sydney.
-In addition, he holds honorary clinical and research positions at RPAH and CRGH.
+He holds a staff specialist appointment at Royal Prince Alfred Hospital, where he attends both the general gastroenterology, and inflammatory bowel disease clinics.
+Gokul is also currently continuing his research in IBD as a PhD candidate at the University of Sydney, examining the role of various diagnostic modalities and artificial intelligence.

 Gokul prides himself on being extremely personable.
 He enjoys meeting and working with people and is known for his clear communication style and great listening skills.
-Gokul has lived in the inner west for 7 years and in his free time he can be found discovering local cafes, markets and parks with his wife and young daughter!
+Gokul has lived in the inner west for nearly 10 years and in his free time he can be found discovering local cafes, markets and parks with his wife and young family!